-$h{\mathcal{C}(f)}$ = vertical distances measured from the location being analyzed (either the top or bottom of the container) to the center of gravity of container j, in m container j, in m b{CF} = transverse distance between centers of the container corner fittings, to be taken as 2.259 m b_C = transverse distances measured from Z_A to the center of gravity of the container, to be taken to the mid-width of the container, in m

-$h{W(j)}$ = vertical distances measured from the location being analyzed (either the top or bottom of the container) to the center of wind pressure on container j, to be taken to the mid-height of the
+$h{\mathcal{C}(j)}$ = vertical distances measured from the location being analyzed (either the top or bottom of the container) to the center of gravity of container j, in m $h{W(j)}$ = vertical distances measured from the location being analyzed (either the top or bottom of the container) to the center of wind pressure on container j, to be taken to the mid-height of the container j, in m b{CF} = transverse distance between centers of the container corner fittings, to be taken as 2.259 m b C = transverse distances measured from Z_A to the center of gravity of the container, to be taken to the mid-width of the container, in m $h{l(j)}$ = vertical distances, in m, measured from the location being analyzed (either the top or bottom of the CR Classification Society GUIDELINES FOR CERTIFICATION OF CONTAINER SECURING SYSTEMS container) to the attachment point of lash j.

-$h{l(j)}$ = vertical distances, in m, measured from the location being analyzed (either the top or bottom of the container) to the attachment point of lash j.
 Where the lash is attached to the upper container corner fittings, $h{l(j)}$ may be taken to the top of the container to which it is attached.
 Where the lash is attached to the lower container corner fittings, $h{l(j)}$ may be taken to the top of the container immediately below the container to which it is attached.